Medvedev's US Open match delayed by booing fans after photographer enters the court

 “He wants to go home, guys.
 He doesn’t like to be here.
 He gets paid by the match, not by the hour,” Medvedev shouted into the microphones behind the chair.

+Medvedev wouldn't elaborate on that part of the exchange during his press conference.

+“I’m getting big fine enough, so if I speak I’m in big trouble, so I’m not going to speak,” he said.
+“Everyone knows what I talked about when I said Reilly.
+Reilly got fined big-time for this, so I’m going to get a big fine, too.”

 Medvedev kept encouraging the loud boos on Armstrong, which eventually lasted so long that he then tried to get fans to quiet down so Bonzi could serve.
-When Bonzi finally did, he double-faulted, and Medvedev won the game and later the set in a tiebreaker to prolong the match.
+When Bonzi finally did, he missed the first serve and then lost the point, and Medvedev won the game and later the set in a tiebreaker to prolong the match.

+“I never experienced something like that,” said Bonzi, who had fans chanting his name at times.

-It was reminiscent of Medvedev's 2019 match on the same court, when fans booed him for his antics and he later said in his post-match interview that the crowd gave him energy.
+It was reminiscent of Medvedev's 2019 match on the same court, when fans booed him for his antics and he later taunted the crowd in his post-match interview, saying the jeers gave him energy.
 Medvedev had snatched the towel from a ballperson during the match and was given a code violation by umpire Damien Dumusois.
 Medvedev then threw his racket in the direction of Dumusois, barked something at him and later flashed his middle finger next to his forehead as he walked past the umpire’s chair, actions that led to him being fined $9,000 for that match.

 Medvedev reached the final that year, then won the title two years later.
-But he has struggled this year in the majors and was upset by Bonzi in the first round at Wimbledon.
+But he went just 1-4 in Grand Slam tournaments this year and was also upset by Bonzi in the first round at Wimbledon.

+Medvedev sat in his chair for a few minutes after the match and repeatedly smashed his racket before eventually departing.

 A U.S. Tennis Association spokesman said the photographer was escorted from the court by U.S. Open security and his credential was revoked.

-Note: This story has been corrected to show that Bonzi lost the point on match point.
-A previous version stated that he double-faulted.